 Electricity and Digital Transition

 Launched in 2018, this Chair, supported by the AFI (Association pour la Formation dans l'Industrie), is entirely devoted to two of the most important and stimulating topics facing the energy industry today: electricity and digitalization.
 The electricity sector has undergone many changes since the beginning of its market liberalisation.
-We are seeing intense developments and new trends in terms of transmission (transmission and distribution) and generation in a carbon-constrained world.
+We are seeing intense developments and new trends in terms of generation, transmission and distribution in a carbon-constrained world.

 The Chair and its associated research and training activities will provide a better understanding and analysis of these new trends and developments.